What Employers Need to Know About Breastfeeding at Work

-Breastfeeding is important for mothers’ and babies’ health.
+Breastfeeding is important to the health of mothers and babies.
 The American Academy of Pediatrics recommends giving babies nothing but breast milk during the first six months of life.
 Breastfed babies are less likely to experience sudden infant death syndrome, asthma, ear infections, type 2 diabetes, pneumonia, and many other illnesses.
 A healthier baby means your employee will need less time off from work for future doctor’s appointments and illness.
 Mothers who breastfeed also experience a reduced likelihood of postpartum depression, cardiovascular disease, and certain types of cancer.

 Is a Company Lactation Policy Wise?

-Creating a company policy helps ensure you’re com-plying with the laws.
-It offers clarity to your supervi-sors about what the company must do to accommodate nursing mothers.
-A policy clearly defines the roles and responsibilities of employees, coworkers, and supervi-sors, which may help avoid embarrassing or uncomfort-able discussions and encounters.
-Here are some other benefits:
+Creating a company policy helps ensure you’re complying with the laws.
+It offers clarity to your supervisors about what the company must do to accommodate nursing mothers.
+A policy clearly defines the roles and responsibilities of employees, coworkers, and supervisors, which may help avoid embarrassing or uncomfortable discussions and encounters.
+Other benefits of a company lactation policy include:

-- A policy signals your company supports breast-feeding, which may help reassure a new mother in deciding whether to return to work after maternity leave and ease her transition.
+- It signals your company supports breastfeeding, which may help reassure a new mother in deciding whether to return to work after maternity leave and ease her transition.

-You should establish consistent yet flexible policies to support and promote the expression of breast milk in the workplace and comply with the laws.
-Any short-term inconvenience in accommodating a nursing mother pales in comparison to the long-term benefits of breast-feeding to her and the child.
-A thoughtful lactation pol-icy and comfortable private space enable employees to express milk more efficiently and successfully, reduce break time, and feel a greater sense of job and personal satisfaction, thereby reducing employee turnover.
+You should establish consistent yet flexible policies to support and promote the expression of breast milk in the workplace and to comply with the laws.
+Any short term inconvenience in accommodating a nursing mother pales in comparison to the long term benefits of breastfeeding to her and the child.
+A thoughtful lactation policy and comfortable private space enable employees to express milk more efficiently and successfully, reduce break time, and feel a greater sense of job and personal satisfaction, thereby reducing employee turnover.

 This article, slightly modified to note recent updates, was featured in the October issue of the Wisconsin Employment Law Letter, which is co-edited by Axley Brynelson Attorneys Saul Glazer and Michael Modl and published by BLR®—Business & Legal Resources.
 Reproduced here with the permission of BLR®—Business & Legal Resources.